regulondbunam/mongo-filter-object-parser/README.md

 ##### fullMatchOnly

-Tells the function if the search will return only full matched documents in the query.
+Tells the function if the search will return only full matched (no substrings) documents in the query, this is still case insensitive.